CoderDoge1108/academic_website/content/home/experience.md

         Schulich School of Engineering

         * Fullly funded by Chinese National Fellowship for overseas research
-        * Worked on an undergraduate thesis project in the Reservoir Simulation Group with Professor Keliu Wu.
+        * Conducted undergraduate thesis research in the Reservoir Simulation Group under Professor Keliu Wu.
-        * Collaborated on one paper accepted by [International Journal of Coal Geology](https://www.sciencedirect.com/journal/international-journal-of-coal-geology) (IF: 6.806).
+        * Co-authored a paper accepted by the [International Journal of Coal Geology](https://www.sciencedirect.com/science/article/abs/pii/S0166516217300435) (IF: 6.806).

 design:
   columns: '2'